 Midterm Exam: If you miss the midterm exam, you must notify the Professor within 24 hours after the date of the exam.
-A make-up midterm will usually be permitted under two conditions: illness or bereavement.
-Documentation is required to schedule an alternative time for the midterm.
-If no documentation is provided you will receive a grade of zero for the midterm.
-If you do provide appropriate documentation within 24 hours after the date of the exam, the professor or teaching assistant will contact you to inform you of the location, time and date of the make-up midterm exam.
+A make-up midterm will usually be permitted under two conditions: severe illness leading to hospitalization or bereavement.
+Documentation within 24 hours after the scheduled midterm exam is required to schedule an alternative time for the midterm.
+If no documentation is provided you will receive a grade of zero for the midterm exam.
+If you do provide appropriate documentation within 24 hours after the date of the exam, the instructor or teaching assistant will contact you to inform you of the location, time, and date of the make-up midterm exam.

 Final Exam: If you miss the final exam, you must contact the Registrar's Office within the time period specified in the university calendar.
 You will need to fully document your application.
 Students are encouraged to review the policies of deferred exams in the university calendar.
 A request to write a deferred exam will be granted only if adequate term work has been demonstrated.
-In this context, adequate term work means completing and submitting all of the assignments, writing the midterm exam and fulfilling the lab requirements as laid out in the lab policy; in addition, each of the student's assignment and lab term grades should be above 50%.
+In this context, adequate term work means completing and submitting all the assignments, taking the midterm exam, and fulfilling the lab requirements as laid out in the lab policy; in addition, each of the student's assignment and lab term grades should be above 50%.
 The grade FND (Failure with no deferred final exam) will be assigned when the student has failed the course on the basis of inadequate term work.
 The grade FND is assigned 0.0 grade points.